Mawlid: By country

-In Yemen, Mawlid al-Nabi, the celebration of Muhammad's birthday, is one of the most significant events of the year and is home to the largest Mawlid gathering in the world.
-In cities like Sana'a and other major urban centers, millions of people gather to mark the occasion with religious ceremonies, poetry recitations, and large processions, creating a deeply spiritual atmosphere.
-The color green, the Prophet's favorite color, is prominently worn by many, symbolizing life, renewal, and a connection to his legacy.
-Streets, mosques, and homes are adorned with green decorations and lights, further enhancing the festive mood.
-The event is not only a religious observance but also a reflection of Yemen’s strong cultural and historical ties to the Prophet’s life and teachings.

 Pakistan

 International Mawlid Conference, Minar-e-Pakistan, Lahore, Pakistan.

 During Pakistan's Mawlid, the day starts with a 31-gun salute in the federal capital and a 21-gun salute at the provincial capitals and religious hymns are sung during the day.

 Indonesia

 Sekaten fair in Indonesia, a week-long celebration of Mawlid.

 In many parts of Indonesia, the celebration of the Mawlid al-nabi "seems to surpass in importance, liveliness, and splendour" the two official Islamic holidays of Eid ul-Fitr and Eid al-Adha.

 Tunisia

 In Qayrawan, Tunisia, Muslims sing and chant hymns of praise to Muhammad, welcoming him in honor of his birth.
 Also, generally in Tunisia, people usually prepare Assidat Zgougou to celebrate the Mawlid.

 Turkey

 In Turkey, Mawlid is widely celebrated.
 It is referred to as Mevlid Kandili in Turkish, which means "the candle feast for the Prophet's day of birth".
 Traditional poems regarding Muhammad's life are recited both in public mosques and at home in the evening.
 The most celebrated of these is the Mawlid of Süleyman Çelebi.
 Plenty of other mawlids were written in Ottoman times.